theoosborn/west-malvern-churchyard/index.md

 For this purpose we divided the churchyard into three areas with graves, plus the two gardens of remembrance:

-* Area A lies between the church and the old Vicarage.
+* Area A lies between the church and the Old Vicarage.
 * Area B lies between the cattle grid and the main church door.
 * Area C is the Lower Churchyard between the Church and de Walden Road.
 * Area D, the newer Garden of Remembrance, is at the western end of Area A.